harshjayprakash/wrapping-paper-quotes-calculator/README.md

 regarding dimensions (length, width, depth) and colour specification as needed.
 If needed, optional items include a bow and/or a gift card with a custom message in the quote.
-* The application is developed using Python (version <= 3.8) within a single file adhering to assignment constraints for demonstration purposes -- no further development will be pursued after the project's conclusion.
+* The application is developed using Python (version <= 3.8) within a single file adhering to assignment constraints for demonstration purposes -- **no further development will be pursued after the project's conclusion**.
 * Uses the Tkinter GUI framework, without requiring extenal IDE installation - a limitation mandated by the assignment.